Bearbeiten

 Storage

-For optimal read/write performance, make sure that disks that are used for SQL Server data files are formatted using 64 KB block size.
+For optimal read/write performance, format disks used for SQL Server data files with a 64-KB block size.

 Virus scanning